Table of Contents

 What this measures

-The OWASP benchmark drives the agent under test with curated probes drawn from nine attack types (PromptInjection, Jailbreak, IndirectInjection, EncodingEvasion, PIILeakage, InsecureOutput, ExcessiveAgency, SystemPromptExtraction, InferenceAPIAbuse) and grades each response with the per-attack heuristic evaluator.
+The OWASP benchmark drives the agent under test with curated probes drawn from 13 attack types (PromptInjection, Jailbreak, IndirectInjection, EncodingEvasion, PIILeakage, InsecureOutput, ExcessiveAgency, SystemPromptExtraction, InferenceAPIAbuse, SupplyChain, DataPoisoning, VectorEmbedding, Misinformation) and grades each response with the per-attack heuristic evaluator.
 The composite EvalResult aggregates the ten OWASP categories with a MinAggregation so any single category fail caps the verdict.

 • LLM01 Prompt Injection — direct + indirect + encoding-evasion probes; high-signal dialog test.